csueiras/reinforcer/README.md

   -p, --outpkg string      name of generated package (default "reinforced") -o, --outputdir string   directory to write the generated code to (default "./reinforced") -q, --silent             disables logging.
 Mutually exclusive with the debug flag.
-  -s, --src strings        source files to scan for the target interface.
+  -s, --src strings        source files to scan for the target interface or struct.
 If unspecified the file pointed by the env variable GOFILE will be used.
-  -t, --target strings     name of target type or regex to match interface names with -a, --targetall          codegen for all exported interfaces discovered.
+  -t, --target strings     name of target type or regex to match interface or struct names with -a, --targetall          codegen for all exported interfaces/structs discovered.
 This option is mutually exclusive with the target option.
   -v, --version            show reinforcer's version
 ```

 ### Using Reinforced Code

 1. Describe the target that you want to generate code for: